CheckedComboBoxEdit.SetEditValue(Object) Method

 Example 2

-The RepositoryItemCheckedComboBoxEdit.SetFlags method populates the RepositoryItemCheckedComboBoxEdit.Items collection with items corresponding to all available flags (except for a flag with a zero value).
-Then, the removeCombinedFlags method is called to remove items corresponding to combined flags.
+The RepositoryItemCheckedComboBoxEdit.SetFlags method populates the RepositoryItemCheckedComboBoxEdit.Items collection with items for all available flags, except for the flag with a zero value.
+The removeCombinedFlags method then eliminates items that represent combined flags.

-Finally, the editor’s initial value is specified using the CheckedComboBoxEdit.SetEditValue
+Finally, specify the initial value for the editor using the CheckedComboBoxEdit.SetEditValue

 method.

-Note that the Green flag is not present in the dropdown list, although you can set this flag to the control’s value.
+Note that the Green flag does not appear in the dropdown list, although you can assign this flag to the control’s value.

 using DevExpress.XtraEditors.Repository;